Michael Roth (politician): Party posts, 1987–present

-Member of the German Bundestag, 1998–present
+Member of the German Bundestag, 1998–2025

-Roth became a Member of the German Bundestag for the first time in 1998, entering as the directly elected representative of the Hersfeld constituency with 51.7 percent of the first vote.
+Roth became a member of the German Bundestag for the first time in 1998, entering as the directly elected representative of the Hersfeld constituency with 51.7 percent of the first vote.
 In 2002 he was re-elected to the Bundestag with 54.9 percent of the first vote of the newly merged constituency of Werra-Meißner – Hersfeld-Rotenburg.
 In subsequent elections he received 51.7 percent (2005), 40.4 percent (2009), 43.1 (2013) and 41.2 (2017) of the first vote.

 From the beginning of his parliamentary work, Roth served on the Committee on the Affairs of the European Union.
 From 2010 to 2013, Roth served as spokesperson on European policy for the SPD parliamentary group in the Bundestag.

-From 2009 to 2014 and again from 2017 to 2018 he has chaired the group of SPD parliamentarians from Hesse in the Bundestag.
+From 2009 to 2014 and again from 2017 to 2018, Roth chaired the group of SPD parliamentarians from Hesse in the Bundestag.
 He also belongs to the Parliamentary Left, a left-wing movement within the group.

 Roth was elected as lead candidate for the Social Democrats in Hesse for the 2013 elections on 9 March 2013 at a SPD party conference in Hanau, where he gained 89 percent of the votes.
 In the ensuing negotiations to form a coalition government he was a member of the joint CDU, CSU and SPD working group on foreign affairs, defence and development cooperation, led by Thomas de Maizière and Frank-Walter Steinmeier.

 For the 2017 elections, 95 percent of the delegates at the SPD regional conference in Kassel voted to make him lead candidate for Hesse.
 During the coalition negotiations between the CDU, CSU and SPD, he chaired the working group on the arts, culture, creative industries and the media and was a member of the working group on Europe.
 For the 2021 elections, he was elected to lead the SPD campaign in Hesse again.